Board of Directors

 Keanin Loomis – Federal Government Appointment

-David Bradley – Provincial Government appointment
+David Bradley – Provincial Government Appointment

-David Bradley was appointed to the Board of Directors on November 14, 2019.
-He has been a fixture in the transportation industry in Ontario and Canada for over three decades.
+David Bradley has been a fixture in the Ontario and Canadian transportation industry for over four decades.
 During most of that time he held the dual role of President and CEO of both the Ontario Trucking Association and the Canadian Trucking Alliance where he played a leadership role in the introduction of numerous regulatory and policy initiatives aimed at enhancing public safety, sustainability, border security, trade facilitation, infrastructure investment and competitiveness.
-During his career, he has been named the Ontario Transportation Person of the Year and is a recipient of the Ontario Ministry of Transportation’s Road Safety Partnership Award and the OTA Service to Industry Award.
-He is a fellow of the Canadian Institute of Logistics and Transportation.

 David holds a Master of Arts degree in economics from Queen’s University and a BA, also in economics, from the University of Toronto.
+He is a fellow of the Canadian Institute of Logistics and Transportation.

 Meghan Davis – Class 3 User Appointment